Best Foam Rollers

 Analysis and Test Results

-Density of the foam
+Density of the Foam

 The firmest roller in our testing was the AmazonBasics High-Density.
 Is it like rolling on a PVC pipe?
-Not quite, but it's not at all gentle.
+Not quite, but it is not at all gentle.
 A step softer than that is the Premvida Arrow, but that lack of pain is made up for when you turn the vibrations too high.

 The TriggerPoint GRID found the balance of modest topography that helps find those deeper knots while still being a foam roller we want to use every day.
-Its gentle features mixed with multi-density foam and a rigid hollow core made it the most versatile roller we used.
+Its gentle features mixed with multi-density foam and a rigid hollow core made it the most versatile roller we tested.

 Which topography is right for you all depends on how deep of a massage you are looking for.